 Am I a Candidate for Treatment?

-Any adult who is suffering from pigmentation issues is likely a candidate for one or more of our dyschromia treatments.
+Any adult who is suffering from pigmentation issues is likely a candidate for one or more of our dyschromia treatment.
 Ideal candidates are those who do not have any additional skin condition issues, such as psoriasis, eczema, or melanoma.
 You may be a good candidate for these treatments if you want to:

 - Perfect skin complexion